jeanralphaviles/prometheus_speedtest/README.md

 #### Usage

 ```
-usage: prometheus_speedtest [-h] [-a address] [-p port] [-v]

 Instrument speedtest.net speedtests from Prometheus.

-optional arguments:
-  -h, --help            show this help message and exit
-  -a address, --address address
+flags:

+prometheus_speedtest.py:
-                        address to listen on (default: 0.0.0.0)
+  --address: address to listen on
+    (default: '0.0.0.0')
-  -p port, --port port  port to listen on (default: 9516)
+  --port: port to listen on
+    (default: '9516')
+    (an integer)
-  -v, --version         show version information and exit
+  --[no]version: show version
+    (default: 'false')
 ```

 ### Running with Docker